szabonorbert/js-backend-golden-path/readme.md

 ## What are we going to build?

-A small backend webapp, with codeing, performance and security best practices.
+A small backend webapp, with code structure, performance and security best practices.
 We will make a code that you can run on NodeJS and even on edge platforms, like Cloudflare Workers.
 This repository is just a bunch of snippets and notes about leverage the core concepts and deploy you software wordwide.

 ## Part0: get ready